7gxycn08/ClassicMixer/README.md

 Edit the `Config.ini` with your screen resolution It is set to w/h 3840x2160 by default.

+Make sure the screen_width and screen_height values match your display resolution so that the Classic Volume window spawns on the bottom right corner of the screen.

 You can use Windows Task Scheduler to run at startup.

 ## Contributing